Step 9 - Apply for a visa

 We strongly recommend that you contact your intended supervisor prior to lodging an application so that your research project does not conflict with the requirements of the Autonomous Sanctions legislation.

-The recent Knight Review on international student visa application and processing has brought about a change in government legislation.
+The Knight Review into international student visa application and processing brought about a change in government legislation.

 - What is the Knight Review?